chriswnewman/business-card-parser/README.md

 ## Build

 `npm run build` - Build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+`npm run build:prod` - Uses the `--prod` flag for a production build.

 ## Unit tests and code coverage